Welcome to Explicit Wealth! A place, where ignited minds come to get inspired!

-They had us$ 140 Million contracts with Walgreen, which required to launch their machines by February 2013 and they were 4 months overdue.
+They had us$ 140 Million contracts with Walgreen, which required the launching of their machines by February 2013 and were 4 months overdue.
 The lies continue.

 Theranos was operating without a CFO for the last 7 years, ever since he was fired.
 The Theranos board was always stacked with high-profile reputable names that no one ever doubted the company.

 This included former US Secretary of State Henry Kissinger, former director of the US Office of Management and Budget George Shultz, and future Secretary of Defense Jim Mad Dog matters had all joined the board.